vuejs/devtools-v6/docs/open-in-editor.md

 # Open component in editor

-## Nuxt.js
+## Nuxt.js & Quasar CLI

-Nuxt supports this feature out-of-the-box.
+Nuxt & Quasar CLI supports this feature out-of-the-box.
 Make sure to be in debug mode.

 ## Webpack